-The hardware of the TOE is internally structured into two main units:
+The hardware of the TOE is internally structured into three main units:

-- The Secure Central Processing unit, which performs the general operations of the TSF. - The Crypto Management unit, which performs the cryptographic operations and generates, manages, and protects keys.
+- The Secure Central Processing unit, which performs the general operations of the TSF. - The Crypto Management unit, which performs the cryptographic operations and generates, manages, and protects keys. - The TME subsystem unit, of which the involvement in the TOE is limited to support the SPU during the secure boot process.